Slovenia Travel Guide - How to Plan a Trip to Slovenia

 You’ll also find lots of little B&Bs/Guesthouses or pensions, especially around the natural areas.

-Airbnb and VRBO are becoming very popular recently and you can find some great deals there!
+Airbnb and VRBO are becoming very popular recently, so that's another option.

 For budget travelers, there are some great hostels throughout Slovenia as well, especially in Ljubljana.